PrabhnoorKhatkar/MazeRunner/README.md

 Python version 3.11.5

 Instructions on how to execute game:
-1. CD into file path that stores main.py and dark_circle.png
+1. CD into file path that stores main.py
 2. run python3 main.py